 I’m a journalist in New York City, working in print, online, and in radio.

-I work at Slate, where I am the nights and weekends home page editor.
+I work at Slate, where I am an associate editor.
 Most recently, I also worked at WNYC’s The Takeaway, where I was an associate producer, and on NPR’s economics podcast Planet Money, where I helped out on the T-Shirt Project and several other stories.
 My own stories have been published by Slate, The Atlantic, NPR, Columbia Journalism Review, In These Times, SMOG, DNAinfo, Global City NYC, Chicago Booth Magazine, UChicago News, The Huffington Post/Chicago, the Chi-Town Daily News (defunct), and the Chicago Maroon.

 In May 2013, I earned a master’s in magazine journalism from the Columbia University Graduate School of Journalism.